deepshikharai/DevOpsHandson/DevOpsNotes/cka.md

 A controller is a process that continuously monitors the state of various components within the system, we have different controller to do different jobs like node controller is responsible for monitoring the status of the nodes and taking necessary actions to keep the application running.
 Replication controller are responsible for monitoring the replicas present on the nodes.

 - **Kube-scheduler**\
-scheduler decides which pod will go on which container.
+scheduler decides which pod will go on which node.

 ### **Worker node**
 - **kubelet**\